 How to Choose a Glucosamine Source

-If your dog is diagnosed with arthritis, glucosamine should be part of a comprehensive treatment plan that is developed between you and your veterinarian.
+If your veterinarian diagnoses your dog with arthritis, glucosamine should be part of a comprehensive treatment plan.
 They will most likely a recommend a chewable, veterinarian grade dose of glucosamine, chondroitin, and MSM.
 But you should come to the discussion armed with some knowledge to ensure you and your vet develop the best plan.

 Switching to a raw food diet is one of the best things you can do for arthritic pets.
-Compared to kibble, raw food diets are often more nutrient-rich and do not contain as many grains or preservatives.
+Raw food diets are often more nutrient-rich with less grains and preservatives.
 This can help promote weight loss and reduce inflammation, which will reduce arthritis symptoms and slow additional damage.

 Unfortunately, a raw food diet is a big commitment for many pet owners.
 But a raw food diet does not have to be all-or-nothing.
 For example, you could serve one raw meal and one kibble.
 Or you could serve a beef trachea or chicken foot as a treat for that extra glucosamine.
-If you’re interested in learning more, you can check out our raw dog food guide.
+Check out our raw dog food guide for more information!

-If choosing a synthetic source of glucosamine, you will have to decide between an over-the-counter supplement or an injectable.
+If choosing a synthetic source of glucosamine for dogs, you will have to decide between an over-the-counter supplement or an injectable.
 Injectable glucosamine works quickly and is the most effective, but it is also time consuming and expensive.

 If an over-the-counter supplement will work better for you and your pup, there are a few things to look for:

 - Buy from a reputable brand and a reputable seller.
-Supplements are not regulated, so you want to ensure what you buy actually has glucosamine.
+Supplements are not regulated, so you want to ensure the product actually has glucosamine.

 - Choose glucosamine sulfate over glucosamine hydrochloride, as glucosamine sulfate may be more effective.

 - Find a joint supplement that also contains chondroitin.
-Chondroitin is another naturally occurring substance that may help repair cartilage, and glucosamine and chondroitin may even work best together.
+Chondroitin is another naturally occurring substance that may help repair cartilage.

 - Decide if your pup would prefer chewable tablets, powder, or a liquid form.